Daniel Goleman’s Theory of Emotional Intelligence and Teaching

 FAQ Section

 • IQ measures one’s cognitive abilities or intelligence quotient.
-It typically includes skills such as logic, reasoning, memory, and problem-solving.
+It typically includes skills like logic, reasoning, memory, and problem-solving.
 IQ is often considered stable and innate.
 EI measures one’s emotional abilities or emotional quotient.
 It typically includes skills such as awareness, regulation, motivation, empathy, and relationship management.
 EI is often considered flexible and learnable.

 • How can I improve my Emotional Intelligence?